Latest News and Events

 - Canada’s Wonderland is home to 2 unique carousels, with 106 horses to ride.

-- Canada’s Wonderland’s WindSeeker was the first to open in the world.
+- Canada’s Wonderland’s WindSeeker was the first of its kind to open in the world.